 The MPO staff will periodically review the public involvement procedures to monitor its effectiveness in obtaining input from citizens with minority, ethnic, racial, or low-income backgrounds.
 The MPO will revise the public involvement procedures as necessary based on these reviews.
-The MPO will monitor and review citizen participation and attendance related to Title VI and will base community engagement strategies on performance outcomes.

-The MPO will continue to analyze existing procedures for Title VI compliance using performance measures and indicators, including the following:
+The MPO will monitor, and review citizen participation and attendance related to Title VI and will base community engagement strategies on performance outcomes.
+The MPO will continue to analyze existing procedures for Title VI compliance.